inner-clarity/InnerSight/docs/en/sacerdocio_salud_mental_apropiado.md

 - Testimony of principles of charity and inclusion
 - Strengthening of the concept that "all are alike unto God" (2 Nephi 26:33)
 - Model of understanding for other special needs
+- Creation of truly inclusive spaces for neurodivergent individuals
+- Testimony of acceptance toward neurological differences like Tourette Syndrome

 ## Guidance for Families